 The purpose of this report is to provide a detailed Heritage Interpretation Strategy to guide future development of the Central Precinct.
 This report addresses study requirement 5.4 'Heritage Interpretation Strategy'.
-The relevant study requirements, considerations and consultation requirements, and location of where these have been responded to is outlined in Table 1 below.
+The relevant study requirements, considerations and consultation requirements, and location of where these have been responded to within the report is outlined in Table 1 below.